amrtanair/search-engine/README.md

 ##### Ranking

 [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) was used to rank the relevant documents.
 It describes how 'important' a term is in a given document.
 There are different versions of implementing this algorithm.
-Tf-idf here will be calculated using the method [sci-kit](https://github.com/scikit-learn/scikit-learn/blob/0fb307bf3/sklearn/feature_extraction/text.py#L1322) in the hyperlinked file.
+Tf-idf here will be calculated using the method [sci-kit](https://github.com/scikit-learn/scikit-learn/blob/0fb307bf3/sklearn/feature_extraction/text.py#L1322) uses in the hyperlinked file.

 After the tf-idf was calculated, the vectors for each document was also normalised using the l2-norm normalization technique.
 Normalisation was performed because we would be comparing each document's vector with a query vector.
 This query vector is also k-dimensional and normalised.